Jamie66m/project-1/README.md

   - The Music and Images
     - Getting all the sound features and being able to implement them correctly and pause them when necessary.
     - The images reflect exactly what the game is about and what is happening in the game.
-  - The User Experience
-    - Design of the game
+  - The User Experience I think is very dynamic and exciting due to the design and the flow of the game, as well as all the features attached and the intricate details within the game.
-  - It is true to Harry Potter
-    - The use of animations gives it that magical touch.
+  - It is true to Harry Potter through the use of animations giving it that magical touch and also making certain scenarios in the game as realistic as possible.
-  - The range of components and different areas of logic and functionality
+  - The range of components and different areas of logic and functionality.
   - I had issues removing the spells from both Harry and the Dementors when they hit either the top or the bottom of the grid.
   - It took me a while to write the correct code to randomise the sound effects for the harry's spells at voldemort and when voldemort would lose a life.
-  - Changing the score.
-    - Constantly got stuck on 100
   - Originally I had one level and from the homepage I would just change the DOM to remove everything on the homepage and then show the game.
 However, this was relatively impractical and came with a few bugs.
 It was only till when on the final evening of the project when I decided to implement levels that I would make the homepage and all three levels separate HTML files.
 This has slightly slowed down the rendering of each page however, it has definitely improved the overall performance of the game.

 ### Blockers and Challengers